 Repairing the Hold in the Pond Liner

 If you find the hole then well done, now it's time to fix it.
 This part is relatively easy, the first thing to do is get a piece of chalk to mark the hole so you don't lose sight of it.

 There are a number of ways to repair pond liner and these include a pond liner repair patch, repair tape or sealant with a patch of pond liner, all three are tried and tested so which one you use is down to personal preference.

 Repairing the Liner with a Repair Patch

 A pond liner repair patch is basically a large patch which has one sticky side.
 The smooth back gives the impression that it's part of the original liner.
-If you have multiple holes then you can simply cut this patch up using a standard pair of scissors, and you can also buy repair kits.
+If you have multiple holes then you can simply cut this patch up using a standard pair of scissors.

 Pond Liner Joining/Repair Tape